 - What is a credit score?

-- Is there a minimum credit score for a mortgage?
+- Is there a minimum credit score needed for a mortgage?

-- What credit reference agencies do mortgage lenders use?
+- Which credit reference agencies do mortgage lenders use?

 - What is the maximum credit score?